mitdbg/datascienceclass/lab_1/README.md

   StrictHostKeyChecking no
   IdentityFile ~/.ssh/user123.pem                   # substitute with path to your .pem key
 ```
 As a final reminder: please make sure that you set the `HostName` based on the machine you were assigned to in the "Accessing Your 6.S079 Environment" email.
 It is important for us to evenly distribute students to machines to minimze the likelihood that any one machine is overloaded at a given time.
-To summarize, if the number in your username modulo 3 equals:
+To summarize, if the number in your username modulo 2 equals:
-- 0 --> use instance: `ec2-11-1-11-11.compute-1.amazonaws.com` <TODO
+- 0 --> use instance: `ec2-3-133-220-165.us-east-2.compute.amazonaws.com`
-- 1 --> use instance: `ec2-22-2-22-22.compute-1.amazonaws.com` <TODO
+- 1 --> use instance: `ec2-18-218-56-187.us-east-2.compute.amazonaws.com`
-- 2 --> use instance: `ec2-33-3-33-33.compute-1.amazonaws.com` <TODO

-For example, `user123` would compute `123 % 3 = 0` and set their HostName to be `ec2-11-1-11-11.compute-1.amazonaws.com`. <TODO
+For example, `user123` would compute `123 % 2 = 1` and set their HostName to be `ec2-18-218-56-187.us-east-2.compute.amazonaws.com`.

 To `ssh` to your machine you can run the following:
 ```sh